QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step11/README.md

 ## Overview

-This step adds a desktop navigation experience that surfaces the main admin routes and makes it easy to move between pages.
+Step 11 mirrors the real desktop header that already lives in `Components/Layout/MainLayout.razor`.
+Students document the same markup, explain how `NavLink` is styled, and show how the header reacts to auth changes so the guide stays aligned with the shipping experience.

 ## Files in This Folder

-- `Example.razor` — Tutorial page explaining the desktop navigation design.
+- `Example.razor` — Tutorial page that embeds the production header, shows HTML-encoded snippets, and links back to the canonical layout file.
-- `Example.razor.cs` — Code-behind for the tutorial page with progress tracking.
+- `Example.razor.cs` — Code-behind for progress tracking, code-block JS, and the live demo helpers (iframe refresh + demo launch buttons).

 ## Routes